Last Updated November 11, 2022

 For most people, retirement means unwinding and relaxing from the stresses of working life while still remaining active, investing more time and energy in the hobbies and other pursuits that are most meaningful to you.

 Maybe home improvement is one of those hobbies.
-We can certainly relate.
 But if it’s not, we’re willing to bet that working on a fixer-upper is not the way you’d like to spend your retirement.

-Most likely, you (just like the majority of people) are looking for a turnkey home in a nice neighborhood.
+Like the majority of people, retired or not, you’re probably looking for a turnkey home in a nice neighborhood.
 You may have your eyes out for a single-story home, or at the very least one with the master suite on the ground level.
 A fact of aging is that we become less mobile, and making allowances for that is simply a wise investment for the future.

 You may also be looking to downsize: you’d like a home with all the right finishes but without the extra square footage typical of homes at higher price points.

 In choosing where to live, you may be looking for peace and quiet up in the trees, or you may want to be able to go out on the town regularly with as little hassle as possible.
-Maybe health issues are on your radar, and you want to live somewhere you’re less likely to be stuck in traffic on the way to the hospital.
+Maybe health issues are on your radar, and you want to live somewhere you’re less likely to be stuck in traffic on the way to hospital care.

 Maybe you’d like to start your own vegetable garden.
 There’s good news on that front, because larger lots are common in Eugene.
 Most vegetables grow well here, especially if you have a greenhouse.